 What makes it special: If you’re looking for a remote and undiscovered dive destination in Oman, the Hallaniyat Islands fit the bill.
 These barren islands lie south of Muscat and are home to small fishing communities and great dive sites, only accessible by liveaboard.
 There are several wreck dives in the area.
 Additionally, marine life highlights include manta rays, pods of dolphins, humpback whales and even sperm whales.

 Details: The diving in the remote Hallaniyat Islands is more suited to experienced divers.
 Be sure to take all the dive-gear spares you need, as you will struggle to find replacements on the islands.

 What makes it special: Salalah is a great addition to your Oman diving itinerary before or after a liveaboard safari.
 It is harder to reach than other dive areas but is well worth the effort.
 Visit in summer and you can enjoy diving within seasonal kelp forests at Mirbat.
 These forests appear at the coral reef during this season only, due to cool upwellings, and die back by October each year.

 Details: The dive sites of Salalah are mostly accessible via four-wheel-drive vehicles.
 There are some boat trips available to the area.

 When to go: During the summer months

-Divers and writers at LiveAboard.com contributed this article.
+Divers and writers at LiveAboard.com contributed this article and images.